 October 1978 "Conversations with a Gorilla"

 January 1985 "Koko's Kitten"

 May 1979 "Gombe Chimps"

 I moved on and after looking around in the dense bush between Talbingo and Tumut (and again deciding to be a chicken and NOT camp deep in the bush), I decided to camp in an area of pine plantations a few kilometres from Tumut.

 The following day I journeyed across the countryside in the sweltering heat through Cooma and towards the coast to Brown Mountain (see photo below).
-Brown Mountain has had many yowie sightings in the past few years, some from truckies pulling over at night for a break before heading downhill to the coast.
+Brown Mountain and the surrounding areas have had many yowie sightings over the past century, some from truckies pulling over at night for a break before heading downhill to the coast.
 On my drive through the mountains ranges of the south coast it struck me how much wilderness there is down there. it's vast, and its uninhabited by people.

 Saturday, November 15, 2003

 Sunday, October 12, 2003

 On 6-7th and 11-12th of October 2003, I searched for evidence of the yowie in the Blue Mountains of NSW.
 The Blue Mountains lies directly west of Sydney.
 A huge area of the Blue Mountains is comprised of National Parks.
 These national parks extend north and south of the major highway which splits the mountains from east to west.
 National park forests extend virtually uninterrupted north and south from the highway for hundreds of kilometres with only the occasional roads crossing them.